-1. Clinical Thinking: In small group sessions, you will learn to reason through a clinical case, incorporating the history, physical examination and laboratory testing into the differential diagnosis and management plan.
+1. Clinical Thinking: In case discussions, you will learn to reason through a clinical case, incorporating the history, physical examination and laboratory testing into the differential diagnosis and management plan.

-2. Data: In small group sessions, you will learn to understand and interpret common laboratory tests such as the BMP, ABG, pleural fluid and chest x-ray.
+2. Data: In small group sessions, you will learn to understand and interpret common tests such as electrocardiography and chest radiography.

-3. Didactics: Faculty members, residents and medical students will speak to you about important topics such as reading the medical literature, and resources for the third-year of medical school and beyond.
+3. Didactics: Faculty members, residents and medical students will speak to you about important topics and resources for the third-year of medical school and beyond.

-4. Management: In small group sessions, you will learn about intravenous fluids as well as how to manage common medical emergencies including hemorrhage, hypotension and hypoxia.
+4. Management: In didactics and small group sessions, you will learn how to manage common medical emergencies including hypotension, hypoxia and advanced cardiac life support.